ml5js/ml5-website-v01/docs/api-FeatureExtractor.md

   ```
   > Adds a new image element to

-  `input` -  An HTML image or video element or a p5 image or video element.
+  `input` -  Optional.
+An HTML image or video element or a p5 image or video element.
 If not input is provided, the video element provided in the method-type will be used.

   `label` -  The label to associate the new image with.
 When using the classifier this can be strings or numbers.
 For a regressor, this needs to be a number.

-  `callback` - A function to be called once the new image has been added to the model.
+  `callback` - Optional.
+A function to be called once the new image has been added to the model.
+If no callback is provided, it will return a promise that will be resolved once the image has been added.

   ```javascript